GarliqBread/Noteup/README.md

 ## Contributing

-This is an open source project, and contributions are welcomed and appreciated.
+This is an open-source project, and contributions are welcomed and appreciated.
 Open issues, bugs, and enhancements are all listed on the [issues](https://github.com/elements/noteup/issues) tab and labeled accordingly.

 View [CONTRIBUTING.md](CONTRIBUTING.md) to learn about the style guide, folder structure, scripts, and how to contribute.